switchboard-sdk/voicemod-local-playback-iOS/README.md

 <a href="https://youtube.com/shorts/N172WS-7_1o" target="_blank">YouTube Demo Video</a>

-This example application showcases the process of applying Voicemod effects to a local audio files and recordings through the integration of SwitchboardSDK and VoicemodExtension, illustrating how to enhance audio with various effects.
+This example application demonstrates how to record a voice message, apply Voicemod effects, and export the modified message using the integration of SwitchboardSDK and VoicemodExtension.

 ## Adding Your License Key

 Please insert your license keys into the `SwitchboardConfig.swift` file.

-## Examples
+## TestFlight
- - Local Audio File with Voicemod: Applies Voicemod effects to a local audio file.
- - Record, Voicemod, Playback, Export: Records audio, applies a voice changer through Voicemod, and exports the recording with the effect applied.
+To test the app, download it via the public TestFlight link: https://testflight.apple.com/join/TP8ZZQe2 .